 This is the distinctively modern faculty, the ability to create an illusion which is known to be false but felt to be true

 The ‘truth’ of a theory does not boil down to its reliability but also involves the nature of its selective perspective

-Dick Houtman is Professor of Sociology at the Center for Sociological Research (CeSO), University of Leuven, Belgium, where he teaches in the brand new specialization Culture and Society of the international Master of Sociology.
+Dick Houtman is Professor of Sociology at the Center for Sociological Research (CeSO), University of Leuven, Belgium, where he teaches in the specialization Culture and Society of the international Master of Sociology.
 He is also a faculty fellow at Yale University’s Center for Cultural Sociology (CCS), where he was a visiting fellow during the academic year 2012-2013, and a member of the editorial boards of Journal for the Scientific Study of Religion, Tijdschrift Sociologie, and Annual Review of the Sociology of Religion.

 Dick Houtman’s principal research interests are cultural change and cultural conflict in the West since the 1960s, particularly in the realms of politics (due to the emergence of a political culture that foregrounds culture and identity rather than economic class interests) and religion (due to the shift from institutional allegiance, religious belief and doctrine to spiritual experience).
 More generally, he is interested in the multifarious cultural manifestations and wide-ranging consequences of a Romantic turn that has profoundly transformed the West since the 1960s.

 As a cultural sociologist, Dick Houtman aims to expose misleading sociological pretensions of ‘true’ meaning, portrayed as solidly grounded beyond culture and history, as moral discourse disguised as science.
 He considers himself neither a social or cultural theorist, nor a methodologist, but firmly believes that only systematic research informed by original theoretical ideas can produce new and meaningul sociological knowledge.
 As to teaching in higher education, his philosophy is simple enough: students should not be made to slavishly reproduce received ideas, but trained to think sociologically and conduct empirical research that makes a theoretical difference.